jaruiz/vhdl_samples/README.md

 currently is not -- the parametrization generics are not used consistently and it has not been tested with values other than default.
-The parameters determine the size of the operands (mantissa and exponent) and are tailored to the DSP block of Spartan chips.
+The parameters determine the size of the operands (mantissa and exponent) and are tailored to the DSP block of Spartan chips, though the module can be synthesized for Altera chips too.

 The sources are all in directory /hdl.

+No synthesis tool other than the free ones supplied by Xilinx and Altera has been used with these modules; they may contain constructs incompatible with other tools.

 Simulation Scripts
 -------------------

 Directory /sim includes one Modelsim simulation script for each of the three samples.
-There is a second script for each sample, names '*_wave.do', used to configure the wave window and invoked from the main simulation script.
+There is a second script for each sample, named '*_wave.do', used to configure the wave window and invoked from the main simulation script.